The learning ability of your horse

 But the problem is that the majority of trainers still focus too much on obedience and correction.
 I think this hampers the learning ability of the horse.

 How?
-The obedience and correction approach often means the trainer/rider is constantly demanding a reaction of the horse, often in a very active, dominant way.
+The obedience and correction approach often means the trainer/rider is constantly demanding a reaction from the horse, often in a very active, dominant way.
 The horse is forced to keep his focus 100% on the trainer/rider.
 He doesn’t get the time and opportunity to feel what he is doing , to concentrate on his own body and to use his brain in the process.
 The horse is not challenged to explore for himself how he can use his body.
 He can easily be pushed over his physical and mental limits.

 3. How to be a good trainer of your horse